aabccd021/tiny-cookie-session/README.md

 The `sessionExpiresIn` value controls how long a session can remain active without user interaction, often referred to as "log out after X minutes of inactivity."
+Your choice for session expiration time should balance security and user experience.

+Set to 7 days by default.

 For example, with `sessionExpiresIn: 30 * 60 * 1000` (30 minutes),
 a user can remain logged in indefinitely by making requests at least every 29 minutes.